 “The husband cannot be guilty of a rape committed by himself upon his lawful wife, for by their mutual matrimonial consent and contract, the wife hath given herself in kind unto the husband, which she cannot retract.”[v]

-This established the notion that once married, a women does not have the right to refuse sex with her husband.
-This allows husbands rights of sexual access over their wives in direct contravention of the principles of human rights and provides husbands with a “licence to rape” their wives.
+This established the notion that once married, a woman does not have the right to refuse sex with her husband.
+This allows husbands rights of sexual access over their wives in direct contravention of the principles of human rights and provides husbands with a “license to rape” their wives.

-Rebuttal of arguments against criminalization of marital rape
+Rebuttal of arguments against the criminalization of marital rape

-The following are some of the common arguments given against the idea and proposal of criminalizing marital rape as an offence:
+The following are some of the common arguments given against the idea and proposal of criminalizing marital rape as an offense:

-- — Dissatisfied, angry, vengeful wives mightcharge their innocent husbands with the offence of marital rape.
+3. Dissatisfied, angry, vengeful wives might charge their innocent husbands with the offense of marital rape.